the Cake: Guidelines for the Decorator

 properly or given a good crumb coat, or having mult-tiers that are very

-varied in heights - and not intentionally done.
+varied in heights - all of which were not intentionally done for the final design!
 Taking the time to do the rudimentaries properly

-will make time spent decorating time worth spent.
+will make time spent decorating - time actually worth spent.